Deep Learning accuracy validation framework¶

 python3 -m pip install virtualenv python3 -m virtualenv -p `which python3` <directory_for_environment>

-Virtual environment can be deactivated using command
+Virtual environment can be deactivated using the following command:

 The next step is installing backend frameworks for Accuracy Checker.